SageWizdom/SageConnect/README.md

 ## How To Install

-(mostly copied from the PlexConnect Page)
+(mostly copied from the [Wiki - Install guides][])

-1. Follow this (add link) guide to create and add a custom certificate to all of your Apple TVs
+1. Follow this [SSL+ATV][] guide to create and add a custom certificate to all of your Apple TVs

-2. Download and install SageConnect
+2. Download and install SageConnect via Git or a [ZIP][]

-3. do more stuff
+3. Extract into any directory

+4. Run the code "sudo nohup ./PlexConnect"
+* note: this will at some point be renamed, etc. Right now this is alpha to get folks running

 ```sh